Parulshandilya/Ease-Entertainment/README.md

 Your Gmail should allow third party apps(Less secure apps) to send mails.

 Usage
-Run main.py in terminal and enter your choice of function.
-For TV Series format to enter data:
+Run main.py in terminal and enter your choice of functions as per the instructions For TV Series format to enter data:
 Enter user email address
 example: sample@gmail.com